 Chair Willis asks if there are any questions about this application submission.
-Pam Mitchel expresses that the renderings do not show doors to the patios on A3.
+Pam Mitchel expresses that the renderings do not show doors to the patios on A3. (she also referenced A2).
 Jim Coffin explains that there should be and this will be further reviewed and corrected.
 There was also a discussion about the placement of doors, which was remedied after a discussion.
+(I don't understand what 'which was remedied after discussion means.
+My notes indicate Paul wasn't sure if there would be a door on the 1st floor, under the balcony, in reference to the west facade).

 Jim Coffin moves on to discuss the letter that the abutting properties submitted earlier and review the changes on this submission of the site plan.
 He points out that there have been some changes to the parking lot- with added islands to beautify and break up the appearance.
 There will be an existing light pole removed as a result of these changes.
 He added that there will be at least 79 parking spaces and the lot will be relined.
-They were not able to move the handicap spaces where it had been preferred due to the slope of the land.
+They were not able to make all 10 spots in the front parking area as ADA because of slope issues) move the handicap spaces where it had been preferred due to the slope of the land.
 He did find a suitable area to add 4 handicapped accessible parking spots.
 He discussed the error that shows that there are 103 parking spaces in the application, when the correct number should be 79, stating that he simply missed this change.
 In regards to the question of benches not being placed on the rec plan- Mr. Coffin reports that this plan is very full with detail, and movable items are not shown on a Rec Plan.
 He reports that there is 34,000sf set aside for open space.
 The rendering shows the extensiveness of the landscaping, which there are questions about.
 There were questions about the placement of trees, which Jim Coffin explained is just a representation of what is required in the ordinance.
 The LUO offers options for screening, and the options that were chosen for this project meet the requirements of the LUO.
 As far as the sign that is shown on the building, all signs need to go through Code Enforcement for permitting, which will follow what is allowed in the HDR district.